-On March 27, 2015, the Company, together with Intrexon, (now Precigen) entered into an ECP Amendment, amending the Channel Agreement.
+On March 27, 2015, the Company, together with Intrexon, (which Intrexon subsequently assigned to Precigen, Inc., a wholly owned subsidiary of Intrexon), entered into an ECP Amendment, amending the Channel Agreement.
 The ECP Amendment modifies the scope of the parties' collaboration under the Channel Agreement in connection with the Ares Trading Agreement discussed below.
-Pursuant to the ECP Amendment, the chimeric antigen receptor T-cell products to be developed and commercialized pursuant to the Ares Trading Agreement shall be included within the Precigen/ Ziopharm collaboration under the Channel Agreement.
+Pursuant to the ECP Amendment, the chimeric antigen receptor T-cell products to be developed and commercialized pursuant to the Ares Trading Agreement shall be included within the Precigen/Ziopharm collaboration under the Channel Agreement.
 The ECP Amendment provides that Precigen will pay us fifty percent of all payments Precigen receives for upfronts, milestones and royalties under the Ares Trading Agreement.

-On June 29, 2016, the Company entered into (1) the 2016 ECP Amendment with Intrexon (now Precigen), amending the Channel Agreement, and (2) the 2016 GvHD Amendment, amending the Exclusive Channel Collaboration Agreement the Company entered into with Intrexon (now Precigen) in September 2015, or the GvHD Agreement.
-The 2016 ECP Amendment reduced the royalty percentage that the Company will pay to Precigen under the Channel Agreement on a quarterly basis from 50% to 20% of net profits derived in that quarter from the sale of Ziopharm Products, calculated on a Ziopharm Product-by- Ziopharm Product basis, subject to certain expense allocations and other offsets provided in the Channel Agreement.
-The 2016 GvHD Amendment reduced the royalty percentage that the Company would pay to Precigen under the GvHD Agreement on a quarterly basis from 50% to 20% of net profits derived in the GvHD Agreement on a quarterly basis from 50% to 20% of net profits derived in the GvHD Agreement on a quarterly basis from 50% to 20% of net profits derived in the GvHD Agreement, subject to certain expense allocations and other offsets provided in the GvHD Agreement.
-The 2016 GvHD Amendment do not apply to sublicensing revenue or royalties under the Channel Agreement and GvHD Agreement, nor do they apply to any royalties or other payments made with respect to sublicensing revenue from the existing collaboration with Ares Trading S.A., or Ares Trading, a subsidiary of the biopharmaceutical business of Merck KGaA.
-The Company has recently announced the decision to stop pursuing the development of engineered cell therapy strategies for targeted treatment of GvHD.
-The Company has reverted the rights under the GvHD Agreement back to Precigen and is in the process of winding down the related activities.
+On June 29, 2016, the Company entered into (1) the 2016 ECP Amendment with Precigen, amending the Channel Agreement, and (2) the 2016 GvHD Amendment, amending the Exclusive Channel Collaboration Agreement the Company entered into with Precigen in September 2015, or the GvHD Agreement.
+The 2016 ECP Amendment reduced the royalty percentage that the Company will pay to Precigen under the Channel Agreement on a quarterly basis from 50% to 20% of net profits derived in that quarter from the sale of Ziopharm Products, calculated on a Ziopharm Product-by-Ziopharm Product basis, subject to certain expense allocations and other offsets provided in the Channel Agreement.
+The 2016 GvHD Amendment reduced the royalty percentage that the Company would pay to Precigen under the GvHD Agreement on a quarterly basis from 50% to 20% of net profits derived in the Company would pay to Precigen under the GvHD Agreement on a quarterly basis from 50% to 20% of net profits derived in the Company would pay to Precigen under the GvHD Agreement on a quarterly basis from 50% to 20% of net profits derived in the Company would pay to Precigen under the GvHD Agreement on a quarterly basis from 50% to 20% of net profits derived in the the Company would pay to Precigen under the GvHD Agreement on a quarterly basis from 50% to 20% of net profits derived in the GvHD Agreement.
+The reductions in the royalty percentages provided by the 2016 ECP Amendment and the 2016 GvHD Amendment do not apply to sublicensing revenue or royalties under the Channel Agreement and GvHD Agreement, nor do they apply to any royalties or other payments made with respect to sublicensing revenue from the existing collaboration with Ares Trading S.A., or Ares Trading, a subsidiary of the biopharmaceutical business of Merck KGaA.
+The Company has announced the decision to stop pursuing the development of engineered cell therapy strategies for targeted treatment of GvHD.
+The Company has reverted the rights under the GvHD Agreement back to Precigen.